CRIW/Jinglepad/README.md

 [Click Link To Activate](Jinglepad.html)

-Pretty easy drag an drop interface.
+Pretty easy drag and drop interface.

 Drag songs onto the grey surface or other songs to create samplers.